-- Enter the total Indiana AGI tax for the taxable year from Form IT-20 - Enter the total tax reduction (nonrefundable) credits (college credit, neighborhood assistance credit, etc.) reported on Form IT-20.
+- Enter the total Indiana AGI tax for the taxable year from Form IT-20 - Enter the total tax reduction credits (college credit, neighborhood assistance credit, etc.) reported on Form IT-20.
 Do not enter estimated tax payments, extension payments, or prior year's overpayment credit.
-The total of the tax reduction credits can never exceed the total tax on line 1. - Subtract line 2 from line 1.
+Do not enter an amount greater than the amount on Line 1. - Subtract line 2 from line 1.
 This is the current year's tax liability.
 If it is zero, STOP.
 This means there is no underpayment penalty owed.